awsdocs/aws-php-developers-guide/doc_source/s3-encryption-client.rst

 The |sdk-php| provides an ``S3EncryptionClientV2``.
 With client-side encryption, data is encrypted and decrypted directly in your environment.
 This means that this data is encrypted before it's transferred to |S3|, and you don’t rely on an external service to handle encryption for you.
-Note that there is an ``S3EncryptionClient``, but it is deprecated in favor of the V2 version.
+For new implementations, we suggest the use of ``S3EncryptionClientV2`` over the deprecated ``S3EncryptionClient``.
-New implementations should use ``S3EncryptionClientV2``, and older implementations should be looking to migrate to it.
-Note that ``S3EncryptionClientV2`` does support decrypting data that was encrypted with the legacy ``S3EncryptionClient``.
+Older implementations still using ``S3EncryptionClient`` should attempt to migrate.
+``S3EncryptionClientV2`` maintains support for decrypting data that was encrypted using the legacy ``S3EncryptionClient``.

 The |sdk-php| implements :KMS-dg:`envelope encryption <workflow>` and uses `OpenSSL <https://www.openssl.org/>`_ for its encrypting and